 While doing research for this article I was incredibly frustrated by the lack of empathy, compassion and understanding presented by many resources on this topic.
 Perhaps because trauma informed education is such a strong focus for me, I wrongly assume all educators have at least a passing understanding of trauma and children’s mental health.

-The idea that any teacher would force a student to do a project that could be incredibly damaging, trigger anxiety and PTSD, cause stress and fights in the home, and most of all force children to relive traumatic experiences in front of their peers, is sickening to me.
+The idea that any teacher would force a student to do a project that could be incredibly damaging, trigger anxiety and PTSD, cause stress and fights in the home, and most of all force children to relive traumatic experiences in front of their peers and classmates, is sickening to me.

 It is understandable that this project does provide an educational experience, but there is something that needs to be understood.
 Children that are struggling with mental health issues will struggle to learn.
 We need to put mental health first, school second.
 By avoiding projects that are particularly triggering for many vulnerable children, you will be setting children up for a stronger, more effective learning experience.

 Which at the end of the day is what everyone wants.
 We simply want our children healthy and educated.